 Percentages don’t fit these criteria.
 Yes, they’re continuous and ratio scale.
 The issue is the [Read more…] about When to Use Logistic Regression for Percentages and Counts

 by Jeff Meyer

-We often have a continuous predictor in a model that we believe has non-constant relationship with the dependent variable along the predictor’s range.
-But how can we be certain?
+When you put a continuous predictor into a linear regression model, you assume it has a constant relationship with the dependent variable along the predictor’s range.
+But how can you be certain?
 What is the best way to measure this?